rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 redundant, as Rust already defers compilation of polymorphic items until they get monomorphized with specific types.

-Also note that this only provides a performance win if you are rebuilding the dependency.
+Also note that this only provides a performance win if you are building the dependency.
 If you're only rebuilding the top-level crate, this won't help.

 ## Plumbing this through Cargo with profiles